tuomaslin/lunches.py/README.md

 # Small project to search for lunch menus near to you
 - The script uses lounaat.info to search for restaurants and their lunch menus.
+- If you don't have all libraries used in the scripts, run pip install -r requirements.txt

 ## lounaat.py
 - Shows restaurants and menus in Keilaniemi